Pantelegraph: History

 On 10 May 1860 Napoleon III visited Froment's workshop to observe a demonstration of the device, and was so enthused by the device that he secured access for Caselli to the telegraph lines he needed to further his work, from Froment's workshops to the Paris Observatory.
 In November 1860 a telegraph line between Paris and Amiens was allotted to Caselli which enabled a true long-distance experiment, which was a complete success, with the signature of the composer Gioacchino Rossini as the image sent and received, over a distance of 140 km.
 The composer wrote a piece, allegretto ‘del pantelegrafo’, for piano, marking the event.

 The first "pantelegram" was sent from Lyon to Paris on 10 February 1862.
 The Corps législatif later ordered the installation of the pantelegraph on the railway line between the two cities, and from February 1863 the public was able to use it.
 French law was enacted in 1864 for the pantelegraph facsimile system to be officially accepted.
 The next year in 1865 the operations started with the Paris to Lyon line and extended to Marseille in 1867.

 Russian Tsar Alexander II installed an experimental service between his palaces in Saint Petersburg and Moscow between 1864 and 1865.

-In 1867 the Director of Telegraphs, de Vougy, had a second line set up from Lyon to Marseille; the transmission cost was 20 centimes per square centimetre of image, and the service was operated until 1870.
+In 1867 the Director of Telegraphs of France, de Vougy, had a second line set up from Lyon to Marseille; the transmission cost was 20 centimes per square centimetre of image, and the service was operated until 1870.

 Surviving machines

 There are few remaining examples of the original pantelegraph.
 A formidable display of the pantelegraph was mounted in 1961 at the Musée National des Techniques, when a centennial celebration of the device was performed between Paris and Marseille.
 Again in 1982 their reliability was displayed; at the Postal Museum in Riquewihr, two pantelegraphs were used for six hours a day, for several months, performing without error.

 An original specimen is also kept on display at the Istituto Della Porta in Naples.

 One pantelegraph is in Munich (German Museum); it was (as of 2007) never displayed.

+Another specimen is displayed at the A.S.
+Popov Central Museum of Communications in St Petersburg, Russia.